-Kentucky's last abortion clinic sues to stay open
+Kentucky's last abortion clinic temporarily remains open

 Story highlights

+- New: A judge granted a temporary restraining order to allow the clinic to remain open

-- Kentucky's last abortion provider received a letter that said its license would be revoked
+- Kentucky's last abortion provider received a letter that said it would lose its license

-- The Louisville-based clinic ha filed a lawsuit to prevent the closure
+- The Louisville-based clinic filed a lawsuit to prevent the closure

-(CNN)The only abortion provider in Kentucky could be required to close its doors Monday.
+(CNN)Kentucky's sole abortion provider was granted a temporary restraining order by a federal judge Friday, stopping the clinic's closure, which was scheduled for Monday.

+The order, which is valid for 14 days, cites due process concerns as well as evidence that the "rights of [the clinic's] patients would be immediately and irreparably harmed" without the order.

-EMW Women's Surgical Center, based in Louisville, received a letter "out of the blue" on March 13 from the state's Cabinet for Health and Family Services that said the center would lose its license in 10 days, according to court records.
-The Cabinet granted an extension until April 3.
+EMW surgical center received a letter "out of the blue" on March 13 from the state's Cabinet for Health and Family Services that said the center would lose its license in 10 days, according to court records.
+The cabinet granted an extension until April 3.

 EMW, later joined by the ACLU, filed a lawsuit in Western District of Kentucky to stop the closure.
-The Kentucky Cabinet for Health and Family Services has not responded to a request for comment.

 The letter from the state, which was included in the lawsuit, said the surgical center's agreements with a local hospital and ambulance are "deficient."
 The agreements are required in case of an emergency.